First Time (Robin Beck song): Cover versions

-The song was covered in a Spanish version for the Latin American Coca-Cola campaign by Mexican singer Rocío Banquells, under the title Primera Vez, released on her album En El Alambre.
+The song was covered in Spanish for the Latin American Coca-Cola campaign by Mexican singer Rocío Banquells, under the title "Primera Vez", released on her album En El Alambre.

 In 1999, Polish singer Kasia Kowalska recorded a Polish-language version of the song for the Polish Coca-Cola campaign, under the title "Chcę zatrzymać ten czas".
-Polish singer Margaret also recorded her version of the song for Polish Coca-Cola commercial titled "Smak radości".
-It was released for digital download on April 16, 2015.
+Polish singer Margaret also recorded her version of the song titled "Smak radości" for the Polish Coca-Cola commercial.
+It was released as a digital download on April 16, 2015.

 Unique version

 In 2003, the song was covered by Unique which achieved minor success in Switzerland.